JoniKarta/Concentration-game-ios/README.md

 View:
       Display all the card using collection view.
 Model:
-      Hold list of cards which the controller can fetch.
+      Hold list of cards which the controller can fetch and let the view display the state of the model.
 Contoller:
       Manage the interaction of the user with the collection view and the model.